Benefits of Elevating Your Legs For 20 Minutes Per Day

 2. Relieve tired legs

-Elevating your legs is one of the simplest and best ways to help relieve tension in the legs, the feet and even the hips.
+Elevating your legs is one of the simplest and best ways to help relieve tension in the legs, feet, and even the hips.

-Putting your legs in the air is also an exercise in something known as “active investment”.
+Putting your legs in the air is also an exercise commonly used in something known as “active investment”.

-Since this position encourages the flow of oxygen to the brain, we begin, almost without realizing it, to meditate.
-We start to rest our minds and to feel more present in ourselves.
-Greater awareness of our bodies helps to envelop us in a sense of stillness, calmness and perfect harmony.
+This exercise encourages you to meditate.
+Our brains start to relax, and we begin to feel more present.
+Greater awareness of our bodies helps to envelop us in a sense of stillness, calm and perfect harmony.

-What’s more, as you continue with this simple therapy, you’ll notice more and more benefits.
+As you continue to practice this simple exercise, you’ll notice more and more benefits of elevating your legs.